5 min. read.

 The first BIDAcademy Knowledge Week took place from June 27 to July 1, 2022, and Verónica Ruiz del Vizo (CEO of Working on Solutions, Digital Strategist and Young Global Leader of the World Economic Forum) was our moderator and Master of Ceremonies.

-Guided by Verónica, we navigated five days of knowledge sharing following the issues that mark the agenda of the IDB Group: Vision 2025.
+Guided by Verónica, we navigated five days of knowledge.
 In this sense, Verónica had the opportunity to introduce and talk with experts, influencers, and leaders at a global level, while our audience listened and learned about the actionable knowledge that the IDB has generated.